wmpjrufg/EASYPLOTPY/index.md

 nav_order: 1
 ---

-<p align = "justify">The Easyplotpy toolboox is an algorithm that aims to facilitate the plotting of charts for use in articles and lectures.
-<br><br>
-The tool was built using the Python language and various Python libraries.
-The library was developed by the GPEE research group at the Federal University of Catalão.
+<p align = "justify">EasyplotPy is a software being developed by the research group headed by Professor Wanderlei Malaquias Pereira Junior in Faculty of Engineering at Federal University of Catalão (UFCAT).
+EasyplotPy algorithm provide an easy workflow to assemble graphs and save figures.the framework was developed in Python language.
 </p>

 {: .note }